Harmful PFAS in drinking water and what it means for you.

 The WI DNR has determined that PFAS pollutants have been released to the ground water.
 The resulting body of polluted water within the aquifer is called a plume with migrating edges.
 Plume are used to locate, map and measure water pollution within the aquifers total body of water.
 Plume fronts determine the direction and speed of contamination spreading in it.

 The EPA established the combined PFAS Health Advisory level at 70 parts per trillion.
 The total amount of any Perfluorinated chemical in drinking water (the total of PFOA, PFOS and all other PFCs) cannot exceed 70 parts per trillion.
 The Health Advisory for PFAS refers to the amount of PFAS contained in water that you could consume daily for 70 years without any adverse effects.

-Adverse Effects related to Cumulative Exposure to PFAS in Drinking Water
+Adverse effects related to PFAS

 - Birth defects and developmental issues during pregnancy or for breastfed infants including low birth weight, accelerated puberty, skeletal formation issues

 - Weakened immune system (antibody production and compromised immunity)

 - Thyroid hormone imbalances